The Raid 2: Plot

-Mob boss Andi is executed by Bejo, a criminal lord, on the orders of corrupt police commissioner, Reza.
-Andi's brother, police officer Rama brings his injured colleague Bowo and corrupt officer Wahyu to their lieutenant Bunawar.
-Bunawar informs Rama that he is heading a secret unit investigating police corruption.
-He sends Bowo away for recovery and kills Wahyu to prevent their investigation from being exposed.
-Bunawar then recruits Rama to help expose the extent of Reza's operation by placing him undercover.
-Initially refusing, Rama eventually takes the offer upon learning of Andi's death.
+Hours after the events of the first film, police officer Rama brings his injured colleague Bowo and corrupt officer Wahyu to Lieutenant Bunawar, who is heading a secret unit investigating police corruption.
+Bunawar sends Bowo away for medical treatment and kills Wahyu.
+He then attempts to recruit Rama to help expose the extent of corrupt police commissioner Reza's operation.
+Initially refusing, Rama takes up the offer upon learning that his brother and mob boss Andi has been executed by rising crime lord Bejo, and that his own wife and son are now in danger.

-Assuming the alias Yuda, Rama is tasked by Bunawar to infiltrate the Bangun family, the largest crime syndicate in Jakarta which act as peacekeepers between Bejo's growing criminal enterprise and the Japanese Goto family.
-Rama deliberately places himself in the same prison as Bangun's hot-tempered son, Uco, and gains his favor by saving his life during a violent prison riot.
-After being released from prison, Uco introduces him to Bangun and Bangun's right-hand man Eka, and begins working for him.
-Rama assists Uco in a violent extortion of Topan, a local porn producer.
-Uco later drunkenly expresses frustration at feeling sidelined within his father's organization and violently harasses a prostitute.
-Rama uses this opportunity to secretly plant a bug in Uco's wallet.
+Rama is tasked with infiltrating the Bangun family, a major crime syndicate that controls Jakarta alongside a powerful Japanese yakuza clan led by Hideaki Gotō.
+Placed in the same prison as Bangun's hot-tempered son, Uco, Rama gains his favor after saving his life during a prison riot.
+Once released, Rama is introduced to Bangun and begins working for the family.
+Uco later drunkenly expresses frustration at feeling sidelined within his father's organization.
+Rama uses the opportunity to plant a bug in Uco's wallet, and learns that Uco is secretly plotting with Bejo to start a war with the Gotō family.